WebEngage/webengage-unity-android/README.md

 1. Import FCM Unity plugin as instructed [here](https://firebase.google.com/docs/cloud-messaging/unity/client) into your Unity project.

-2. If you have replaced the `Assets/Plugins/Android/AndroidManifest.xml` then make sure to add back your WebEngage license-code and debug-mode in the `AndroidManifest.xml` file.
+2. If you have replaced the `Assets/Plugins/Android/AndroidManifest.xml` then make sure to add back your WebEngage license-code and debug-mode meta-data tags in the `AndroidManifest.xml` file.

-3. Download and add the `webengage-android-fcm.aar` file from root of this repository in `Assets/Plugins/Android/` directory of your Unity project.
+3. Download and add the [webengage-android-fcm.aar](https://github.com/WebEngage/webengage-unity-android/raw/master/webengage-android-fcm-0.0.1.aar) file in `Assets/Plugins/Android/` directory of your Unity project.

 4. Add the following service tag in your `Assets/Plugins/Android/AndroidManifest.xml` file as shown below.